MTalz/finetuning/README.md

 Uniform random parameter scan using SPheno to calculate BG fine-tuning measure (at one loop)

-UPDATE: kernel for NN model training on data
+UPDATE: kernel for NN model training on data (uploaded via Kaggle)